 - It saves money by not going to trial which can be extremely expensive.

 We Can Help

 At MW, our mission is "To make quality legal services accessible to everyone" and Mediation is just one of the pragmatic and cost effective options we recommend to clients.
-If you think you may be in dispute with your builder and would like to take advantage of our FREE CASE REVIEW or if you just want to talk to one of our specialist solicitors then call us today on 0203 551 8500 or email us at firstname.lastname@example.org.
+If you think you may be in dispute with your builder and would like to talk to one of our specialist solicitors then call us today on 0203 551 8500 or use our Contact Us form to arrange a callback.